MuhtasimTanmoy/notebook/books/linkers and loaders.md

 # [Linkers and loaders](https://wh0rd.org/books/linkers-and-loaders/linkers_and_loaders.pdf)

 - Large C++ programs are prone to develop hard-to-diagnose bugs due to unexpected things that happen at link time.
-(The best known are static constructors that run in an an order the programmer wasn’t expecting.)
+(The best known are static constructors that run in an order the programmer wasn’t expecting.)
-- Global variable declarations are happen by a separate segment.
+- Global variable declarations happen by a separate segment.

 ### Linking and Loading